petercai/notes/Android/Android app.md

 > To use constraint layouts, a reference to its library needs to be included in the app’s build.gradle file.
 > ![[Android app-2023729-2.png]]

+- A **constraint** is a connection or attachment that tells the layout where the view should be positioned.
+You can use a constraint to attach a view to the start edge of the layout, or underneath another view.
 ### Image
 Android’s preferred image format is WebP, which combines a small file size with a minimum loss of quality.
 You can convert images to WebP in Android Studio by right-clicking on the image, and choosing the “Convert to WebP” option.